digitalocean/vulcan/CONTRIBUTING.md

 code meets the following criteria:
   - code is completely `gofmt`'d
   - new features or codepaths have appropriate test coverage
-  - `go test ./...` passes
+  - `make test` passes
-  - `go vet ./...` passes
+  - `make vet` passes
-  - `golint ./...` returns no warnings, including documentation comment warnings
+  - `make lint` returns no warnings, including documentation comment warnings

 In addition, if this is your first time contributing to the Vulcan project, add your name and email address to the